Python Pandas DataFrame.plot.bar()

 8.2.
 Stacked Bar Plots

-Stacked bar charts show the total quantity of each group.
-Using stacked bar plots we can compare each individual.
-For, that we need to set the stacked
+Stacked bar charts display the total quantity of each group.
+By utilizing stacked bar plots, we can effectively compare the contribution of each individual within the groups.
+To achieve this comparison, it’s essential to enable the stacked

 # Adding the stacked=True option to plot()